-AutoPlay (also known as AutoRun) is a feature that automatically runs a program on a removable drive or on a CD/DVD after connecting/inserting it.
-Most automation tasks are specified in a special file named autorun.inf.
+AutoPlay (also known as AutoRun) is a feature that automatically runs a program or opens a file on a removable drive or CD/DVD after connecting/inserting it.
+Most automation tasks are specified in a file named autorun.inf.

 AutoPlay is a convenient feature, but it also means that viruses and malware make heavy use of such automation by launching or installing programs without you ever noticing it.
 That's why most security-aware people tend to disable it completely.